Subscribers to my email list get free early access to future chapters!

 But there was another issue that arose.

 Qingcang looked at her with irritation, his patience wearing thin as she began to nag again, merely for taking a damn pill.
 “What?
-Are you going to make a fuss about it?” he asked, annoyed.
-His voice was sharp, reflecting his frustration.
+Are you going to make a fuss about it?”
+His voice was sharp.

 Qingcang’s tense expression softened as he recognized her genuine effort to comply with his wishes.
 He closed his eyes, attempting to regain his composure.